 The IPVanish Android app is custom built and supports devices as old as Ice Cream Sandwich 4.0.
 It includes all of the features that make the IPVanish network so useful, including strong encryption as well as automatic server suggestions, a variety of security protocols, and overall fast connections.
 As a nice bonus, the IPVanish app is available to download and install as a raw apk as well as from the Google Play store.

-A seven day money back guarantee comes with all plans — all designed to fit any budget, with bigger discounts applied for longer service terms.
+A 7-day money back guarantee comes with all plans — all designed to fit any budget, with bigger discounts applied for longer service terms.

 VyprVPN has made a name for itself by taking privacy a step further.
 The company owns and operates its entire network of 700 servers in 70+ countries, allowing it to customize hardware and software for optimal privacy and speed.
 By not outsourcing maintenance and development tasks to third parties, VyprVPN has more control over its network, and that translates to better security for your information.